Crete travel guide & 25 photos to feed your wanderlust

 The beach of Komos close to Matala

 Earlier, I said that Chania is probably your best option if you’d like to visit the best beaches in Crete.
 However, this doesn’t mean that they are that close to Chania.
 On the contrary, some are more than an hour away from there.
-But the thing is that you can drive easily from Chania or take a bus.
-If you don’t have unlimited time in Crete, you should focus on visiting three beaches close to Chania: Elafonissi, Falassarna, and Balos.

 Elafonisi, Crete

 I was lucky enough to see it around the end of October, and it was almost deserted.
 Calculate an hour’s drive by car from Chania.
-Also, very close to Elafonissi, you’ll find Kedrodasos, one equally majestic beach.
+Also, very close to Elafonissi, you’ll find Kedrodasos, another equally majestic beach.
 Kedrodasos stands for Forest of Cedars, and the name comes from the cedars you’ll see on your way to the beach.

-You can book a great tour from Chania to Elafonisi or alternatively book a day trip to Elafonisi from Heraklion.
+You can book a great tour from Chania to Elafonisi, or alternatively, book a day trip to Elafonisi from Heraklion.

 Falassarna and Balos